NUR 800Theoretical & Philosophical Perspectives for Evidence Based Practice (3)

-- A Master of Science in Nursing degree from a CCNE or ACEN accredited college or university that holds regional accreditation.
+- A Master of Science in Nursing degree (non-generalist) from a regionally accredited college or university.

 - “C” or higher in an undergraduate or graduate statistics course

 - Two years of clinical nursing experience to matriculate

 Active RN license with no restrictions*

 - Official documentation of practicum hours from master’s degree granting institution

-- TOEFL score per the University (as needed).
+- TOEFL score for international students (as needed).

 The following must be submitted as part of the application process:

-- A one-to-two page typewritten essay with reasons for seeking the Doctor of Nursing Practice Degree along with a statement of your professional goals.
+- A one-to-two page typewritten essay with reasons for seeking the Doctor of Nursing Practice Degree along with a statement of professional goals.

 - A professional resume.